 Richard Body

 Richard Body is a Senior Scientist in our Flood and Water Management Group.
-He has more than 20 years’ experience in river modelling and flood and operational forecasting and has worked on projects all over the world.
+He has more than 20 years’ experience in river modelling and flood, operational forecasting and urban drainage modelling.
+He has worked on projects all over the world, notably in the UK, China, Japan and across Europe.
 He joined HR Wallingford in 2016.

 What’s your background and area of specialisation?
-My background is in hydraulic modelling and flood forecasting.
-I was part of the team that developed the ICMLive flood and operational forecasting software as well as implementing a number of the pilot projects.
+I was part of the Innovyze team that developed the ICMLive flood and operational forecasting software as well as implementing a number of the pilot projects.

 Why did you want to work for HR Wallingford?
 I was looking to join an organisation that was seeking to work at the leading edge of the water world, with a friendly culture, where I could make a difference.

 What were your first impressions?
-The warmth of the staff!
+The warmth of the staff.
 The welcoming nature of the staff as well as the willingness to include me in things.
 A key thing is the knowledge sharing; people don’t like to exist in silos.
+Also HR Wallingford has a culture that welcomes your input; if you have an idea there are always listening ears.

 Sometimes you have the glamour of presenting about state-of-the-art modelling at a conference, and sometimes you’ll be lifting the lid on a pipe at a sewage work, but it is always a genuinely interesting job, where you’ll make a difference.

-What is the best thing about working here?
-Other than the people, we have a lovely site, and being able to go for a walk at lunchtime and be down by the Thames is a treat.
-And we have a river boat that I can hire!
+What is the best thing about working here, other than the people?
+Well, we have a lovely site, and being able to go for a walk at lunchtime and be down by the Thames is a treat.
+And we have a river boat that I can hire.

 Do you have a signature dish, and if so what is it?
-I make a mean cheese scone.
-You might think that is boring but mine are excellent.
+I make a mean cheese scone, if I can say so, mine are excellent.
 And I can do a pretty good Pavlova (my Kiwi upbringing demands it).

 Anything else you would like to add?
 Come work with and for us!
 We’re great!